-biomedical science vs biochemistry!?!Watch
+biomedical science vs biochemistry!?!Watch this thread

 I'm looking at Imperial College and Oxford but really don't know which degree to go for - I've tried looking at the course structures but I'm not very familiar with all the topic names and am not sure what I'd like to focus on in the future.